platformics/app-template/README.md

 # App-template

 Inside argo folder we need an aplicationset and aplications to config this repo template.
+It's necessary change the url where this repo is forked.

 Inside the namespaces folder, we will have different projects that can have different manifests and charts.